kyma-project/examples/monitoring-custom-metrics/README.md

 ### Cleanup
 Run the following commands to completely remove the example and all its resources from the cluster:

-1. Remove the `istio-injection` label from the `default` Namespace.
+1. Remove ServiceMonitor in the `kyma-system` Namespace.
     ```bash
-    kubectl label namespace default istio-injection-
-    ```
-2. Remove ServiceMonitor in the `kyma-system` Namespace.
-    ```bash
     kubectl delete servicemonitor -l example=monitoring-custom-metrics -n kyma-system
     ```
-3. Remove the `sample-metrics` Deployments in the `default` Namespace.
+2. Run the following command to completely remove the example service and all its resources from the cluster:
     ```bash
-    kubectl delete all -l example=monitoring-custom-metrics
+    kubectl delete all -l example=monitoring-custom-metrics -n $KYMA_EXAMPLE_ENV
     ```